2020 CLAY CONVERSATIONS PROPOSALS

 - Proposal Description (Limit 325 words)

-- If your proposal is accepted the abstract, short bio, and headshot will be used for website and print publications.
+- If your proposal is accepted the Program Guide Description, short bio, and headshot will be used for website and print publications.

 - Identify tags and target all appropriate audiences (list provided on form)